walwoodr/displaying-has-many-through-rails-v-000/README.md

 This is the same as we've done before –– we're simply looking at data associated with posts and comments.
 Calling `comment.user` returns for use the `User` object associated with that comment.
 We can then call any method that our user responds to, such as `username`.

+**Note** As we display the comment's user's username above(`comment.user.username`), we might want to create an instance method such as `.commenter_username` in keeping with the Law of Demeter.

 ## Adding Posts to Our Users

 Let's say that on our `User#show` page we want our users to see a list of all of the posts that they've commented on.
 What would that look like?